 Pros: All data is always on a remote server.

-Pros: Data is synchronized between the remove server and local devices.
-No single failure point.
+Pros: Data is synchronized between the remote server and local devices.
+No single point of failure.

 Most user configuration files are stored in the home folder.
-Generally, these can be copied and saved just like any other user file.
-There is a caveat though, because restoring these files may not always work.
-Occasionally, programs change how, where, or in what format.
-That means that they won’t always be restored, or may not function as intended.
-Go ahead and back these up as needed, but remember that they may not restore correctly.
+These can generally be copied and saved just like any other file, but restoring these files may not always work.
+Occasionally, programs change how, where, or in what format their configuration files are stored.
+This means they won’t always be restorable, or may not function as intended.
+It’s recommended to back these up as needed, but remember that they may not restore correctly.

-Most user configuration files can be found in the home directory, and begin with a period.
+Most user configuration files can be found in the home directory, and begin with a period (for example, the

-Since programs are readily available online and through the software repositories, we don’t recommend backing them up.
-They are spread throughout the file system and are difficult to directly backup.
-To backup programs, we recommend keeping a list of programs that you like, so that they can be reinstalled with a single package manager command, like so:
+Because programs are readily available online (usually through software repositories), we don’t recommend backing them up.
+They are spread throughout the file system and are difficult to restore properly.
+To back up programs, we recommend keeping a list of package names for the programs that you use so they can be reinstalled with a single package manager command, like so:

 sudo apt install gnome-tweak-tool mousepad aptitude thunar

 /etc folder.
-Most of these can be backed up in the same ways that user configuration files can, with the same caveat about changes in program versions when restoring these files.
+Most of these can be backed up in the same ways that user configuration files can, with the same caveat about changes in configuration format when restoring these files.
 (Unless you have modified system-wide configuration files manually, most configuration is usually stored per-user in the home directory.)